Kuku paka or East African chicken curry

 2 green chillies, sliced into thin circles

 3-4 tomatoes, finely diced or blended for a smoother curry

 6 chicken drumsticks, or a cut of your choice

 Lime wedges, to garnish

 Dry roast all the whole spices on a frying pan till lightly toasted and aromatic.
-Cool, mix with the chili powder and nutmeg and grind to a smooth powder.
+Cool, mix with the chilli powder and nutmeg and grind to a smooth powder.
 Set aside.
 The unused powder can be stored in an air-tight container.

-Add the ginger and green chilies and give a quick stir on low heat.
+Add the ginger and green chillies and give a quick stir on low heat.
 Add the masala powder and give a quick stir to cook the spice blend without burning it.
 Add the tomatoes and salt and mix in well.
-Cook on a medium-low heat till the tomatoes have broken down completely and formed a sauce, about 12-15 minutes.
+Cook on medium-low heat till the tomatoes have broken down completely and formed a sauce, about 12-15 minutes.

-Add the chicken drumsticks and toss well cooking them on low heat till the drumsticks no longer look raw and are sealed, about 5 more minutes.
+Add the chicken drumsticks and toss well cooking them on low heat till the drumsticks no longer look raw and are sealed for about 5 more minutes.
 Add the coconut milk and bring to a boil.
 Simmer gently for 40 minutes covered.
 Check to make sure the liquids are not drying out during this time, if so add a touch of water.

 When cooked and the chicken is tender, the curry should have a thick texture and begin to cling to the chicken.
 Take off the heat.
 Squeeze in the lime juice and mix in well.
-Taste and adjust salt and chili to your palate.
+Taste and adjust salt and chilli to your palate.

 Serve hot garnished with cilantro and wedges of lime with plain rice or saffron rice.